 If you are denied eligibility or given conditional eligibility, you have a right to appeal the decision within 60 days of notification.
-Appeal instructions and an appeal form are included with the notification letter.
+An appeal form and instructions are included with the notification letter.
 Appeals may be in writing or in person.

-With some training, many AAR customers who have mobility or cognitive impairments may be able to ride the bus or subway to work, school, health and recreation facilities, and the many cultural institutions for which New York is famous.
-To apply for travel training, or for more information, call 212-947-5770, extension 627, and leave a message.
+With some training, many AAR customers who have mobility or cognitive impairments may be able to ride the bus or subway to work, school, health and recreational facilities, and the many cultural institutions for which New York is famous.
+To apply for travel training, or to get more information, call 718-393-4133.

 AAR fares are the same as full fare on public transit.
-Show the driver your AAR MetroCard and pay the exact fare as you board the vehicle.
+Show the driver your AAR MetroCard/ID and pay the exact fare as you board the vehicle.
 AAR MetroCards cannot be used to pay for Paratransit vehicle trips.
-AAR drivers do not provide change and do not accept round-trip fares.
+AAR drivers do not provide change and do not accept round- trip fares.
 Your vehicle will not depart unless you and your guest(s) pay the fare.
-Only PCAs ride free of charge AAR TransitChek coupons are accepted as fare payment.
+Only PCAs ride free of charge.
+Current AAR TransitChek coupons are accepted as fare payment.
 Each coupon is good for one trip.

 Personal Care Attendant (PCA)

-Some of our customers require the assistance of a PCA, who regularly assists the customer.
+Some of our customers require the assistance of a PCA.
+A PCA is someone who regularly assists the customer.
 When the customer travels, the PCA performs personal duties that drivers are not allowed to do.
 Some of these duties may include, but are not limited to:

-(1) guiding a child or adult with an intellectual or developmental disability
+(1) Guiding a child or adult with an intellectual r developmental disability

-(6) assisting a customer with managing her/his schedule and trip commitments in order to prevent excessive missed trips and potential suspensions of her/his AAR service
+(6) Assisting a customer with managing schedule and trip commitments in order to prevent excessive missed trips and potential suspensions of AAR service.

 Traveling with Guests and a PCA

 Whether or not you are approved to travel with a PCA, you may travel with one guest.
 Additional guests may be accommodated on a space-available basis.
 A PCA and/or guest(s) must travel with you to and from the same destination.
 When reserving a trip, tell the reservationist if seats are needed for a guest/s and/or PCA.
-AAR customers and guests pay full fare.
+All AAR customers and guests must pay the full AAR fare.

 How to Reserve a Trip